Reporters Committee for Freedom of the Press: History

 The Reporters Committee was formed in 1970 after New York Times reporter Earl Caldwell was ordered to reveal his sources within the Black Panthers.
 This led to a meeting among journalists—including J. Anthony Lukas, Murray Fromson, Fred Graham, Jack Nelson, Robert Maynard, Ben Bradlee, Tom Wicker, and Mike Wallace, among others—to discuss the need to provide legal assistance and resources to protect journalists' First Amendment rights.
 The journalists in attendance formed a part-time committee dedicated to this issue, and they eventually garnered enough support from foundations and news organizations to build a staff and recruit attorneys willing to volunteer their services.

 Jack Landau, the Reporters Committee's first executive director, implemented many of the legal defense projects that are central to the organization today.
 He started the legal defense hotline for journalists seeking guidance on free press and information issues, the first magazine for the press devoted to news media law developments, and the first service center offering free help to the press on accessing federal and state public records.

 In the early years after its founding, the Reporters Committee was a plaintiff in several early test-case lawsuits, including efforts to seek access to 41 million of President Richard Nixon's White House documents and tapes, as well as former Secretary of State Henry Kissinger's official telephone transcripts.
 Other lawsuits sought access to FBI arrest records, and to block telephone companies from giving secret access to media telephone records.

 In 1985, Jane E. Kirtley replaced Landau as executive director.
 One of Kirtley's top priorities was ensuring journalists had access to knowledge of reliable legal resources.
 Under her direction, the Reporters Committee created the 'Open Government Guide', an online resource that reviews the open records and open meetings laws in every state and Washington, D.C.
 The guide includes expert commentary from attorneys who are familiar with the provisions of their state's code, as well as court rulings and informal practices that affect the public's ability to obtain copies of public documents and attend government meetings.
 'Agents of Discovery' a series of installments reporting on subpoenas served to the news media, was another of Kirtley's major projects.
 Kirtley also led the Reporters Committee's efforts to produce 'The First Amendment Handbook', a tool that provides basic information about media law for reporters and newsrooms and helped launch a fellowship program for the next generation of media attorneys.

+David McCraw of the New York Times Company and Lucy Dalglish, then-executive director of the Reporters Committee for Freedom of the Press, speak about WikiLeaks at Kennesaw State University in 2011.